Overv/MineAssemble/README.md

 code.
 Nevertheless, since this was originally part of a uni assignment, I still tried to finish it within the 1 week of time I had left.

+After completing the reference code, I wrote the kernel boilerplate code (setting up VGA, interrupts, etc.) and changed the reference C code to work with this.
+Then I began slowly porting everything to handwritten assembly.

 Usage
 -----